diekhans/intronProspector/docs/intronProspector.1.md

 * max_left_overhang - maximum number of bases overlapping the exon upstream of the intron.
 * max_right_overhang - maximum number of bases overlapping the exon downstream of the intron.
 * confidence - confidence score.
+* splice_sites - Donor-acceptor pair, if genome provided.
+In upper-case for known splicing patterns, lower-case for unknown.
+If strand is not known, this field is empty.

 `-j FILE, --junction-bed=FILE`